alipirani88/snpkit/README.md

 Note: The order of variant calling steps needs to be sequential.
 While skipping any of the steps, make sure those skipped steps finished without any errors.

-**2. Preparing files for Core SNP extraction and diagnostic purposes:**
+**2. Preparing files for Core SNP extraction and diagnostics purposes:**

 Option ***core_prep*** : Run this step before running the last core steps.
-This will generate all the intermediate data files required for core SNP matrix/consensus.
+This will prepare all the intermediate data required for generating core SNP matrix/consensus.

 **3. Generate Core SNP consensus and data matrix for diagnostics plots:**

 Option ***core*** : This step will generate core SNP/Indel Matrix and different types of consensus fasta files.
-Various data matrices will be generated during this step that can be used for diagnosing variant filter criterias and their impact on the overall distribution core variants.
+Various data matrices will be generated during this step that can be used for diagnosing variant filter criterias.

 **4. Generate report and aggregate results for the pipeline:**

-Option ***report*** : This step will aggregate and move final results to prefix_core_results directory under the output directory.
+Option ***report*** : This step will aggregate the results in prefix_core_results directory under the output directory.

 **5. Phylogenetic reconstruction and recombination filtering using FastTree/RAxML/Gubbins:**